Gestational Diabetes and Pregnancy

 The importance of controlling your blood sugar during pregnancy

-If your blood glucose levels are not well controlled during pregnancy, there is a greater risk of developing complications such as:
+If your blood glucose levels are not well controlled during pregnancy, there is a greater risk of complications and birth injuries, including:

 - Increased amounts of amniotic fluid.
 There may be too much amniotic fluid surrounding the baby, a condition called polyhydramnios.
 This may cause the mother to develop preterm labor (before the 37th week of pregnancy).